EspressoSystems/espresso-sequencer/README.md

 **DISCLAIMER:** This software is provided "as is" and its security has not been externally audited.
 Use at your own risk.

+**DISCLAIMER:** The Rust library crates provided in this repository are intended primarily for use by the binary targets in this repository.
+We make no guarantees of public API stability.
+If you are building on these crates, reach out by opening an issue to discuss the APIs you need.